If you travel on business, earning airline miles from your hotel stays is an easy way of running up your Avios balance.

 There is currently an American Express cashback offer available for WorldHotels, offering £100 back on a £250 spend at participating properties.

 Is it worth earning Virgin Points from a one-off hotel stay?

-Even if you regularly stay at one of these chains, you may think twice before bothering with Virgin Points because you would never earn enough for a flight redemption to a destination you want to visit.
+Even if you regularly stay at one of these chains, you may have decided against bothering with Virgin Points because you would never earn enough for a flight redemption to a destination you want to visit.

 This is no longer the case, however.
 With Virgin Atlantic now part of SkyTeam, there are many more ways to earn and redeem points.
-The launch of Virgin Red (join here) has added additional ways to spend your Virgin Points, starting at just 200 Virgin Points for a Greggs sausage roll.
+The launch of Virgin Red has added additional ways to spend your Virgin Points, starting at just 200 Virgin Points for a Greggs sausage roll!

 If you want to build up your balance to get a flight, you can top-off your Virgin Points with an Amex Membership Rewards, Tesco Clubcard or Heathrow Rewards points transfer or by getting the Virgin Atlantic credit cards.

-You can even transfer Flying Club points into Hilton Honors or IHG Rewards points, allowing you to indirectly earn Hilton points whilst staying at another chain.
+You can even transfer Virgin Points into Hilton Honors or IHG One Rewards points if you want to redeem Virgin Points on hotels rather than earn them.
 The minimum number of Virgin Points required is 10,000 and the transfer rate is 1:1.5 into Hilton and 1:1 into IHG.